MTG/da-tacos/README.md

 ### Pre-extracted features

 The list of features included in Da-TACOS can be seen below.
-All the features are extracted using [acoss](https://github.com/furkanyesiler/acoss/blob/master/acoss/features.py) repository.
+All the features are extracted with [acoss](https://github.com/furkanyesiler/acoss/blob/master/acoss/features.py) repository that uses open-source feature extraction libraries such as [Essentia](https://essentia.upf.edu/documentation/), [LibROSA](https://librosa.github.io/librosa/), and [Madmom](https://github.com/CPJKU/madmom).

 To facilitate the use of the dataset, we provide two options regarding the file structure.